Nursing Non-Traditional/Accelerated Transfer Program

 Throughout your time at the Mount, you’ll participate in a variety of clinical placements that correlate with your courses, exposing you to a number of settings you may find yourself in as a nurse, including acute care, emergency, labor and delivery, and more.
 Clinicals can be any day of the week (including weekends).

 In addition to their studies, Nursing majors have numerous opportunities to get involved on campus.
 Our students are highly encouraged to take part in the Student Nurses’ Association, which hosts several events throughout the year, including on-campus blood drives that have won awards from the New York Blood Center.
 We also have an honor society for our high-achieving Nursing students, and several of our Nursing majors have also successfully completed the Honors Program.
-Additionally, many of our Nursing majors are involved in sports, theatre, study abroad, and other extracurricular activities.
+Additionally, many of our Nursing majors are involved in sports, study abroad, and other extracurricular activities.
 We believe that these experiences not only make your college experience more rich, but also help to make you a better nurse!

 Be Prepared for your future